Skip to content

 Building an RSS news aggregator with Drupal

-An overview of how I created AnimalRights.fyi, a custom news aggregator.
+An overview of how I created AnimalRights.fyi, a news aggregator.

 AnimalRights.fyi is a news aggregator I built to pull together RSS feeds from animal rights and vegan news sources into a single location.
 The goal is to make this information easily accessible while linking to the people and organisations working to reduce animal suffering.